 There may be a brief period at the very beginning of the eviction in which tenants can negotiate directly with their landlord to stop the eviction.
 It is very important that any agreement you come to with your landlord be in writing, signed and dated by both parties if possible.

 Keeping documentation of all your rent payments is crucial to protect yourself against wrongful eviction.
 Paying rent into a drop box, or paying in cash without receiving a receipt from the landlord can leave a tenant vulnerable to claims that the money was lost or never received.
 Pay your rent by personal check whenever possible.
 If you can’t pay by personal check, you can use a money order, but take precautions to prove the amount by photocopying the money order after you fill it out but before you separate it from the stub.
 Sometimes it can take months for the money order company to recover documentation of the amount if you request it, often too long before the eviction process concludes.
 Write what the check or money order is specifically for on the front, for example, “March rent in full only.”
-This is important because if you have a back debt to your landlord they could apply that money to what you owe and then claim you failed to be current on your rent.
+Your landlord is required to apply money you give them to rent before other fees, but it is best to be explicit.
 Your landlord should provide you with a receipt upon your request, or prepare a receipt to have the landlord sign and date.
 If you pay in cash, the landlord must automatically issue you a receipt under RCW 59.18.063.
 You can also ask a third party witness to come with you who can attest that the rent was delivered and received.

 The landlord may serve a 10-day notice to comply or vacate to a tenant who is violating or accused of violating a section of the rental agreement.
 The notice should list which section of the rental agreement is being violated, and give the tenant 10 days to come into compliance with that section.
 If the tenant is not complying after the 10-day timeframe, the landlord may proceed with the eviction process.
 The notice expires after 60 days under RCW 59.18.190.